 Are you retired?

-NO - this is my full time business to support myself, my wife and our dogs.
-Most of the other sharpeners are retired.
+NO!
+This is my full time business to support myself, my wife and my dogs!

 Can't I sharpen at home with my steel?

 A steel only straightens the edge, it does not sharpen it.
 It is good to

 use your steel in between sharpenings.